 1) Do you have repetitive themes, such as flying, running from a monster, exploring landscapes?

-2) Do certain people show up inside your dream?
+2) Do certain people or things show up inside your dream?

 By knowing what you dream the most, you will be able to recognize easier that you are dreaming.